dfinity/ic-staking-documentation/docs/4-maximum-control-staking-option/4-2-create-neuron-part-3.md

 Now that you have a neuron, this section adds a dissolve delay to that neuron.
 Your ICP are not staked until the neuron has a dissolve delay.

 * * *
-## 4.2.5 Send a message to the neuron to “start dissolve delay”
+## 4.2.5 Send a message to the neuron to add dissolve delay

 To increase the dissolve delay of a neuron whose id is `$NEURON_ID`, we will use a command of the form: